canvas-medical/documentation/collections/_guides/external-scheduling.md

 If you are managing provider provider availability in Canvas you will need to leverage the following two endpoints to surface available time slots:

 [FHIR Schedule Search:]({{site.baseurl}}/api/schedule/) The schedule ID returned in the response payload is important when searching for bookable time slots for appointments.
 The schedule ID allows you to find the staff member's availability at a specific location.<br><br>
-[FHIR Slot Search:]({{site.baseurl}}/api/slot/) You'll need to define the logic using your front end or a scheduling partner to determine which schedules to search, using the query params to return availability for clinicians that match based on, specialty and/or state licensure. <br>
+[FHIR Slot Search:]({{site.baseurl}}/api/slot/) You'll need to define the logic using your front end or a scheduling partner to determine which schedules to search, using the query params to return availability for clinicians that match based on specialty and/or state licensure. <br>

-Then, after determining the date and time, you can book the appointment: <br>
+Then, after determining the, provider, location, date, and time, you can book the appointment: <br>

 [FHIR Appointment Create:]({{site.baseurl}}/api/appointment/) You can write both patient appointments or events to Canvas.
 For appointments, you have the option to create [Structured Reason for Visits]({{site.baseurl}}/documentation/reason-for-visit-setting-codings/).
 If configured, the codings can be utilized in the FHIR request payload in the `reasonCode` attribute.